JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-portal-create.png)

 18. The function and trigger are saved.
-The develop blad is shown.
+The develop page is shown.
 In the middle, you will see the function in the 'Code' panel.
 The 'Logs' panel works like a trace log.
 19. Update the code a bit, change the string in the log.Info() call eg.

     ```csharp